Well of course it is!

 Melissa starts with a provocative chapter from Dr. Andrew Pessin’s 60-Second Philosopher titled the Eyeball of the Beholder, and then directs students to this intriguing website on face illusions.
 With unique perceptions in mind, students explore how different groups (Native Americans and English colonists) viewed a common historical event– the settlement of America.
 They document their findings on this chart.

-What I really like about Melissa’s Big Question is that it addresses three important criteria.
+What I really like about Melissa’s question is that it addresses three important criteria.

 - It’s complex underneath.
 Many students probably walk into this lesson assuming that America is the Land of Opportunity.
-That assumption is now shaken by a Big Question.
+That assumption is now shaken by a question.

 - It reveals multiple perspectives.
 The question reveals that a static one-sided answer does not exist.
 Truth, then, must be seen through the eyes of different historical actors.